-24.6 23.8

-Profit commissions 0.9 2.1

-Reinsurance commissions and profit participation 10.4 9.7

-Administrative expenses 0.1 (0.1)

-Change in deferred acquisition costs 2.9 (3.6)

-Acquisition costs 10.3 15.7
+2023 2022

 \$m \$m

-2022 2021

-Brokerage and commissions on direct business written was \$nil (2021: \$nil).
+Acquisition costs 6.2 10.3

+Change in deferred acquisition costs 1.7 2.9

+Administrative expenses 0.1 0.1

+Reinsurance commissions and profit participation 6.3 10.4

+Profit commissions payable 1 1.0 0.9

+15.3 24.6

+1 Profit commission included in Net operating expenses.

 Administrative expenses include:

+2023 2022

+\$m \$m

-2022 2021 \$m \$m Fees payable to the syndicate's auditor for the audit of these syndicate annual accounts 0.1 0.1 Fees payable to the syndicate's auditor and its associates in respect of: Other services pursuant to legislation 0.1 0.1 0.2 0.2
+Fees payable to the syndicate's auditor for the audit of these syndicate annual accounts 0.1 0.1

+Fees payable to the syndicate's auditor and its associates in respect of:

-Fees payable to the syndicate's auditor in relation to other services pursuant to legislation primarily relate to the review and audit of Syndicate regulatory returns.
+Fees payable to the syndicate's auditor in relation to other services pursuant to legislation primarily relate to the review and audit of syndicate regulatory returns along with the statement of actuarial opinion.